radareorg/radare2-book/src/tools/r2pm/intro.md

-## Package Manager
+## r2pm

-Radare2 has its own package manager for managing external plugins or tools that have a close relationship to radare2.
+Radare2 has its own **package manager** for managing external plugins or tools that have a close relationship to radare2.

 * Most packages are tested and maintained for UNIX systems
 * Some of them support Windows and even wasm (r2js)